iBicha/ImageEffectGraph/README.md

 ![](Preview/transition.gif)
 <img src="https://raw.github.com/iBicha/ImageEffectGraph/master/Preview/invert.png" width="600">

+`Old screenshot: the "Main Texture" input is now separated from the sampler, use a "Sample Texture 2D" to sample it. (see examples and/or create a new effect)`

 # Camera transition effect textures
 I think the original idea of the camera transition effect was from [here](https://www.youtube.com/watch?v=LnAoD7hgDxw) (the shader is pretty different though, and is created with shader graph)